trifectatechfoundation/trifectatech-website/content/initiatives/codegen.md

 ### What's next

 The current initial work shows that there is room for improvement.
-While outperforming C by 5% is unlikely, even a shift from slightly slower to slightly faster would significantly improve Rust's story and, more importantly, its impact.
+While outperforming C is impossible, even a shift from slightly slower to slightly faster for certain performance-critical applications, would significantly improve Rust's story and, more importantly, its impact.
 We believe the gap with C can be closed if we can better use Rust's advantages over C, i.e., having access to more information about how the compiler can optimize.

-In the next phase, a significant coordinated effort is needed to make Rust faster than C. We by no means think that we can do this alone.
+In the next phase, a coordinated effort is needed to make Rust faster than C. We by no means think that we can do this alone.
 While a considerable effort, initial investigation indicates this a realistic goal and one where the expected effort is relatively small in comparison to the impact of the outcome.

-For this next phase we are preparing a plan and seeking funding.
+For this next phase we are seeking funding.
 Are you interested in supporting our effort to make Rust faster?
 Contact us via [rustfasterthanc@trifectatech.org](mailto:rustfasterthanc@trifectatech.org).

 ### Links